apache/druid/docs/ingestion/native-batch.md

   data in segments where it actively adds data: if there are segments in your `granularitySpec`'s intervals that have no data written by this task, they will be left alone.
 If any existing segments partially overlap with the `granularitySpec`'s intervals, the portion of those segments outside the new segments' intervals will still be visible.
+- You can set `dropExisting` flag in the `ioConfig` to true if you want the ingestion task to drop all existing segments that start and end within your `granularitySpec`'s intervals.
+This applies whether or not the new data covers all existing segments.
+  `dropExisting` only applies when `appendToExisting` is false and the  `granularitySpec` contains an `interval`.

+  The following examples demonstrate when to set the `dropExisting` property to true in the `ioConfig`:

+  - Example 1: Consider an existing segment with an interval of 2020-01-01 to 2021-01-01 and YEAR segmentGranularity.
+You want to overwrite the whole interval of 2020-01-01 to 2021-01-01 with new data using the finer segmentGranularity of MONTH.
+  If the replacement data does not have a record within every months from 2020-01-01 to 2021-01-01 Druid cannot drop the original YEAR segment even if it does include all the replacement.
+Set `dropExisting` to true in this case to drop the original segment at year `segmentGranularity` since you no longer need it.
+  - Example 2: Consider the case where you want to re-ingest or overwrite a datasource and the new data does not contains some time intervals that exist in the datasource.
+For example, a datasource contains the following data at MONTH segmentGranularity:
+    January: 1 record
+    February: 10 records
+    March: 10 records
+  You want to re-ingest and overwrite with new data as follows:
+    January: 0 records
+    February: 10 records
+    March: 9 records
+  Unless you set `dropExisting` to true, the result after ingestion with overwrite using the same MONTH segmentGranularity would be:
+    January: 1 record
+    February: 10 records
+    March: 9 records
+  This is incorrect since the new data has 0 records for January.
+Setting `dropExisting` to true to drop the original segment for January that is not needed since the newly ingested data has no records for January.

 ### Task syntax

 A sample task is shown below: